 Because it takes a generating station a lot more fuel to generate the electricity required to heat a home’s rooms and water than it does a fuel-fired heating and hot-water system installed in the home.

-That’s why, north of the 53rd parallel, Hydro-Québec has a rate structure designed to encourage customers to heat their homes and water directly with fuel, while enabling them to enjoy the same low cost of power as customers south of the 53rd parallel for all other uses, such as lighting or electrical devices.
+That’s why, north of the 53rd parallel, Hydro-Québec has a rate structure designed to encourage customers to heat their homes and water directly with fuel, while enabling them to enjoy the same low cost of energy as customers south of the 53rd parallel for all other uses, such as lighting or electrical devices.

 And if they are eligible for the EEUP, Hydro-Québec pays the maintenance and repair costs for their heating systems.

-To find out more about Rate DN, see Section 1 of Chapter 8 of the Electricity Rates [PDF 2.35 MB].
+To find out more about Rate DN, see Section 1 of Chapter 8 of the Electricity Rates [PDF 1.44 MB].

 An “off-grid system” is a power system not connected to Hydro-Québec’s main grid.